hafsa-0-abdy/react-hooks-cc-plantshop/src/README.md/README.md

 ## Netlify link
 You can view my netlify on  [Netlify Link](https://wondrous-lolly-672e08.netlify.app)
 ## Known Bugs
-The sold Out button isnt working
+The sold Out button isnt working.It takes some few seconds before the plant can all appear.

 ## Technologies Used
 - React